The Role of QA in DevOps

 This article provides insights into the concept of DevOps and how we at Q-Pros adapted the role of quality assurance into more dynamic and collaborative activities to best fit the DevOps team structure.

-The underlying objectives of adopting DevOps are to make the testing and development process more collaborative, ensure software quality Testing, and help launch applications faster to the market.
-This makes quality assurance and controls a key component in the DevOps methodology.
+The main objectives of adopting DevOps are to make the testing and development process more collaborative, ensure Software Quality Testing, and help launch applications faster to the market.
 New-age applications need real-time changes and updates to meet the growing demands of the end-users.
-This requires continuous development, continuous testing, and continuous delivery/deployment.
-DevOps enables teams to constantly upgrade and deliver.
+That requires continuous development, continuous testing, and continuous delivery/deployment.
+DevOps approach enables teams to constantly upgrade and deliver.

 Every enterprise and its style of working differs.
-The way they would adopt DevOps will differ, too.
-But digital transformation and the need to be available for end-users all the time with new updates is transforming the way enterprises adopt new practices and methodologies.
-Every enterprise has to evolve in a sustainable manner, so quality is at the core of every practice, including DevOps.
+The way they would adopt DevOps will be different too.
+Digital transformation and the need to be always available for end-users with the latest updates is transforming the way enterprises adopt new practices and methodologies.
+Every enterprise must evolve sustainably, so quality is at the core of every practice, including DevOps.

-In the DevOps scenario, QA integrates into the testing and development process and takes the collaborative approach.
-Quality is ensured throughout the testing and delivery cycle and both the testing and development teams are responsible for it.
-In the traditional pattern, quality creeps in toward the end, but with DevOps, it comes in at every level.
+In a DevOps scenario, QA integrates into the testing and development process and takes the collaborative approach, and both testing and development teams are responsible for it.
+In the traditional method, QA creeps in toward the end, whereas in DevOps, it comes in at every level.

-In terms of code development, the QA team pushes the new development code into production and DevOps facilitates to ensure a seamless deployment of infrastructure and tools.
-Thus, it helps in releasing a code on a consistent basis and the responsibility to ensure quality is not just limited to closing bugs; it is built into the overall application release.
+As for code development, the QA team pushes the new development code into production, and DevOps facilitates to ensure a seamless deployment of infrastructure and tools.
+Thus, it helps in releasing a code consistently.
+The responsibility to ensure quality is not only limited to closing bugs but covers the entire production process.

-Web/mobile applications such as electronic services, eCommerce, or financial services applications need to be updated frequently.
-It is a key business requirement.
-DevOps helps to make this possible, but with QA involved, the quality of the release is ensured.
-Moreover, with DevOps, the reality check can happen in real-time rather than taking the code offline and testing it.
+Web/mobile applications such as electronic services, e-commerce, or financial services applications need to be updated frequently.
+It is a fundamental business requirement.
+DevOps helps make this possible, but with QA involved, the quality of the release is guaranteed.
+The reality check can happen in real-time rather than taking the code offline and testing it.

-Overall, the popularity of DevOps over the years has intertwined quality into every engineer’s responsibility, which is a positive sign.
-This helps in addressing the needs of the market and ensures that end-users do not suffer.
-QA further enables and directs teams to check the application for performance and quality before it is delivered.
+Overall, the popularity of DevOps over the years has intertwined quality into every engineer’s responsibility.
+DevOps helps in addressing the needs of the market and ensures that end-users do not suffer.
+QA further enables and directs teams to check the application for performance and quality before it is up for delivery.

-The role of QA in the current software development process is changing, where the end-user comes into focus and the needs of the end-user are brought into perspective while delivering the application.
-Releasing new and functional builds at any point through the application’s life cycle can become a disaster if the quality is not ensured constantly.
-Automation of tests plays a critical role to guarantee quality and bring speed to the releasing process.
+The role of QA in the current software development process is changing, where the end-user comes into focus and their needs are brought into perspective while delivering the application.
+Releasing new and functional updates at any point through the application’s life cycle can become a disaster if the quality is not ensured constantly.
+Automation of tests plays a critical role in guaranteeing quality and bringing speed to the releasing process.

-Building a QA strategy with the necessary best practices is essential for organizations that are embracing the DevOps movement.
-This will help in delivering effective software development and operations to achieve user experience.
+Building a QA strategy with the necessary best practices is essential for organizations embracing the DevOps movement.
+Establishing a solid QA strategy will help deliver effective software development and operations to achieve user experience.
 DevOps practices are adopted to improve the regularity of the releases and reduce the defects.
 It is a methodology that boosts rapid, short, iterative development and deployment of applications.

-So, the idea of incorporating QA is to ensure continuous improvement in the delivery process.
-DevOps helps digital enterprises to meet the needs of the competition and enable overall business growth.
+So, the goal of incorporating QA is to ensure continuous improvement in the delivery process.
+DevOps allows digital enterprises to meet the needs of the competition and enable overall business growth.
 As a result, enterprises can streamline and pace up the delivery of applications with changes and innovation.

 Continuous Integration, Continuous Delivery & Continuous Success

 The disconnect between QA and DevOps often occurs due to misconceptions about the role of quality assurance in the modern software development life cycle.
-Even as continuous integration servers and continuous delivery practices check your code for errors, they don’t ensure its quality when you define quality from your end user’s perspective rather than your code’s: “quality is fitness for your end user’s purpose.”
+Even as continuous integration servers and continuous delivery practices check your code for errors, they do not ensure its quality when you define quality from your end-user’s perspective rather than your code’s: “quality is fitness for your end-user’s purpose.”

-We at Quality Professionals have implemented a series of checks to verify the quality of the build and ensure no bugs get pushed to production:
+We at Quality Professionals have implemented a criterion to verify the quality of the build and ensure no bugs get pushed to production: